PetarC/Agar.exe/README.md

 * "Viruses" that can either split you or protect you (depending on size).
 * NPC cells that roam around, absorb agar, and may chase you from time to time
 * Windows and Linux support
 * Multiplayer is planned, but is extremely very far off.
 It will probably be the very last thing added, if at all.
-If implemented, multiplayer will not be free servers available for everyone, but rather a server side and a client side that allows anyone to set up a server.
+If implemented, multiplayer will not be online servers available to everyone (as currently seen on the real Agar game), but rather a server side and a client side that allows anyone to set up a server.

 ##Misc
 This project is partly because I really want an offline version of Agar.io, and partly as a technical test.
 I have a prototype game engine that I'd like to test out, and this is a pretty good way to do it.
 There might eventually be semi-cringeworthy stuff here (I'm not exactly a professional...), but I hope not!